Shiba Inu

 Shiba Inu Appearance

-The Shiba Inu breed is a compact but highly athletic dog with an alert expression, especially when they’re excited or playing (unless they’re giving you the side-eye).
-And they always seem to have a smile on their face.
-These pups resemble a fox’s better-looking cousin with their distinctive red coats, bushy tails held over their backs and their fuzzy, pointy ears.
+The Shiba Inu is a compact but highly athletic dog with an alert expression, especially when they’re excited or playing (unless they’re giving you the side eye).
+Whatever they’re doing, they always seem to have a smile on their face.
+These pups resemble a fox’s bigger cousin with their distinctive red coat (though Shiba Inu colors include black, tan, and sesame, too!), bushy tail, and fuzzy, pointy ears.

 - Ears